 Yes, Fire Modeling Is Considerably More Complicated Than This

-While cellular automaton and wave propagation models are an essential part of many fire growth simulators, in real-world applications, they become a relatively minor component of a complex simulation process that also incorporates many other models.
+While cellular automaton and wave propagation models are an essential part of many fire growth simulators, in real-world applications, they become a relatively minor component of a complex simulation process.

-These additional models capture factors related to weather, fuel type (fuel is anything that can burn), and topography, which greatly influence fire growth.
+Fire models must also capture information about the weather, fuel type (fuel is anything that can burn), and topography, which greatly influence fire growth.
 Additionally, “fires create their own weather,” altering humidity and other aspects of their surrounding environment; this poses a formidable challenge for fire modelers.

 Select examples of weather- and topography-related factors that influence fire growth.
 These variables are often incorporated in fire growth simulators.